 Blaize Pengilly 05:21

-The reason that I asked that question is because today we are talking about communities, and neighbors and really how people can get things from their community and really benefit each other.
+The reason that I asked that question is because today we are talking about communities, and neighbours and really how people can get things from their community and really benefit each other.
 So today's guest is a member of the Sydney community.
 She's a stay at home mom, and she's also a decluttering consultant.
-She's got a family and runs a pretty incredible localized Facebook group that's part of a worldwide movement known as the buy nothing project.
+She's got a family and runs a pretty incredible localised Facebook group that's part of a worldwide movement known as the buy nothing project.
 Here to tell us all about it is erskineville.
 Local, Natasha, thank you for joining us Natasha.

 Thanks, Blaize.
 Thanks, Dan.
 Thanks for having me on the show today.
 I've been in erskineville for probably about 10 years now, and was looking for ways to help shed some of the extra items while I was going through my hectic decluttering phase and came across this amazing group called the Buy Nothing Project.
 This is on my Facebook feed at 1.5 years ago and came across a video that talked about this thing called a gift economy.
 I thought what's that because I've been donating to charity shops.
 I've been doing the buy sell swapping and I was looking for new ways to I guess offload things that I didn't need anymore.
 But items that still have value and still have use.
-And this particular project really hit an heartstring with me because it was hyperlocal it meant sharing and gifting between neighbors that actually live around the corner.
+And this particular project really hit an heartstring with me because it was hyperlocal it meant sharing and gifting between neighbours that actually live around the corner.
 For me, when I had a look, I was a little bit sad to find out that there wasn't a group in my area.
 So I took the leap, and I kicked one off.
 And I've been stewarding it ever since.
 We currently have 600 members and a still growing.
 And the amount of things that get posted that are getting shared as just really inspiring.
 Meeting people to is pretty cool, especially during COVID times that could be a way to kind of get out and about go for a walk.
 But of course contactless pickups and drop offs.
 And most welcome.

 Blaize Pengilly 07:22